Cancer patients are not like soup cans.

 When I read obituaries (and yes sometimes I do, don’t ask me why), the first thing I look for after the name and age of the deceased is the cause of death.
 When the cause is cancer, I can’t begin to count the number of times it goes on to say so and so died after a long and courageous battle with cancer.

 I know this is meant to be a compliment to the deceased, but I don’t like the “final succumbing” this seems to imply.
 Cancer patients don’t “give up.”
+Patients do not fail treatments.
+Treatments fail patients.
 Treatment stops working.
 Patients run out of options.
 They die because of this, not because they couldn’t fight the battle long enough or hard enough.